hvmerode/junit-pipeline/README.md

   <br></br>

 ## New features ##
+* In case of a build error, try to determine the details of the error.
+Check:
+  * Whether all service endpoints in the yaml files exist, using https://dev.azure.com/mycorp-com/UnitTest/_apis/serviceendpoint/endpoints?endpointNames=endpointName1,endpointName2,endpointName3
+  * Whether an approval is pending: See https://learn.microsoft.com/en-us/rest/api/azure/devops/approvalsandchecks/approvals/query?view=azure-devops-rest-7.2&tabs=HTTP
 * Add a custom condition to a stage, job, or step
 * Test on Linux; some filesystem methods in Utils may not work properly.
 * Support "refs/tags/tag" and "refs/refname" for external repositories with templates.